PMCC-BioinformaticsCore/janis/docs/pipelines/wgsgermlinemulticallers.rst

 ======================  =================  =======================================================
-reports                 Array<Array<Zip>>  A zip file of the FastQC quality report. bam                     IndexedBam         Aligned and indexed bam. variants_combined       CompressedVCF      Combined variants from all 3 callers variants_gatk           VCF                Merged variants from the GATK caller variants_vardict        VCF                Merged variants from the VarDict caller variants_strelka        VCF                Variants from the Strelka variant caller
+reports                 Array<Array<Zip>>  A zip file of the FastQC quality report. bam                     IndexedBam         Aligned and indexed bam. variants                CompressedVCF      Combined variants from all 3 callers variants_gatk           VCF                Merged variants from the GATK caller variants_vardict        VCF                Merged variants from the VarDict caller variants_strelka        VCF                Variants from the Strelka variant caller